Employment Equality Law in Ireland Update 2020

 This course is designed with experienced employment law practitioners, in-house lawyers and HR professionals in mind.
 NOTE: Speakers on this course are asked to assume that delegates have a reasonably sound knowledge of employment equality law.
 This event is not suitable for beginners in this field.

 "This was a fantastic event, really worthwhile and it evoked very interesting debate and thought both during and after the course.
-The materials provided were excellent.
-As a first time attendee, it was clear from the calibre of attendees at the course that it was going to be an excellent event."
+The materials provided were excellent."

 Laura Corrigan, Solicitor, Vhi Healthcare